Parisuton/micko/README.md

 ## Features
 - __Threshold Volume Control:__ Adjust the microphone threshold volume with surgical precision using the intuitive slider.
 Fine-tune it to your preferred level for an optimal audio experience, ensuring that every shout is met with a strategic beep.

 - __Beep Sound Selection:__ Choose your preferred beep sound from a range of beeping options.
-Preview the sound with a simple click and set the tone that rings in your ears.
+Preview the sound with a simple click and set the tone that rings in your ears. micko uses sounds native to Windows, so you will not have to download any sounds.

 - __Device Selection:__ micko gives you the flexibility to choose your sound recording device.
 Browse through available devices and select the one that perfectly captures your voice.